The Comprehensive Guide to Dietary Fibers: Unlocking Health, Wellness, and Vitality In the vast and intricate world of nutrition, few comp...

 non-fermentable, causing less gas.

-A synthetic, highly branched polymer used as a low-calorie bulking agent
+- Polydextrose: A synthetic, highly branched polymer used as a

-and fiber source in many processed foods.
-It is partially fermentable.
+low-calorie bulking agent and fiber source in many processed foods.
+It is

-fibers can provide specific benefits, particularly for individuals
+prebiotic.
+While functional fibers can provide specific benefits,

-phytochemicals found naturally in fiber-rich whole foods.
-Therefore,
+minerals, antioxidants, and phytochemicals found naturally in fiber-rich

-prioritizing whole food sources is always the recommended approach.
+whole foods.
+Therefore, prioritizing whole food sources is always the

 well-documented through decades of rigorous scientific research, and impact